thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 for each certificate issued by a given CA (i.e., the issuer name and the serial number uniquely identify a certificate).
 {{!RFC5280}} limits this field to a maximum of 20 octets.
-To reduce the risk of predictable serial numbers, CAs SHOULD generate serial numbers of at least eight (8) octets using a cryptographically secure pseudo-random number generator.
+To reduce the risk of predictable serial numbers, CAs SHOULD generate serial numbers containing at least eight (8) octets of unpredictable output from a cryptographically secure pseudo-random number generator.
+The random value MAY be combined with a counter or other information that ensures uniqueness.

 ### Signature